PierreChouteau/DeepLearningWithAudio/03_nsynth_and_gansynth/gansynth/training/triton/README.md

 python $WRKDIR/DeepLearningWithAudio/03_nsynth_and_gansynth/gansynth/training/make_dataset.py --in_dir mysampleschopped --out_dir mydataset
 ```

-Argument to add if necessary:
+__Argument to add if necessary:__
-- `--out_dir` : the folder will be create by the script, so don't create it before
+- `--out_dir` : the folder will be created by the script, so don't create it before
 - `--sample_rate` -> default=16000
 - `--length` -> default=64000